ctnava/rxtechnotes/law/abbreviated_federal_law_reference.md

 > 📌 NDCs can appear as 10-digit variations on packaging.
 For databases and claims, they are normalized to **11-digit** format with leading zeros (e.g. `0517-0420-01` ➡ `00517-0420-01`).
 > 🤯 NATO Stock Number (NSN) is the military analog to the NDC.

+## Prescription Drug Marketing Act (PDMA, 1987)

+The PDMA primarily aims to protect public health by regulating the distribution of prescription drugs and samples.
+It prevents the sale of counterfeit, adulterated, or subpotent drugs by mandating that:

+- **Wholesalers** must be licensed by the state they operate in and meet uniform standards.
+- **Wholesalers** may not reimport batches of prescription drugs manufactured in the US and exported abroad back into the US; preventing the entry of potentially compromised or counterfeit drugs.
+- **Wholesalers** & **Manufacturers** may only provide medication samples to licensed prescribers upon request and with proper record-keeping; preventing the illegal sale of samples.

+## 340B Drug Pricing Program (340B, 1992)

+340B allows certain hospitals and other healthcare providers, known as "covered entities," to purchase outpatient drugs at discounted prices from pharmaceutical manufacturers.
+This program is intended to help "stretch scarce federal resources" and improve access to medications for vulnerable populations.

+Covered entities include:

+- hospitals that receive financial assistance under the Public Health Service Act
+- certain federally qualified health centers (FQHCs)
+- other providers serving underserved populations

+Manufacturers participating in the Medicaid program are required to offer discounted prices on covered outpatient drugs to participating 340B entities.

 ## Patient Protection & Affordable Care Act (Obamacare, 2010)

 The Obamacare was signed into law with the overall goals of improving patient care, quality, and outcomes while reducing cost.